cL4ssiK/SpeedTester/README.md

 I had some programming and physics knowledge to help me get started though.
 During this project I learned a lot about arduino microcontrollers and electronics.
 Aside from basic arduino functionality I learned especially about interrupts.
 Because all troubles caused by cheap arduino clone, I also learned little about bootloaders, and drivers.

-As this was my first embedded project, in this document I try to list solutions to many things that made me as beginner bang my head against the wall.
+As this was my first embedded project, in this document I included problems section that includes fixes to issues I had most trouble with.

 NOTE!
 This documentation is being made almost a year after completion of this project!
 Documentation in code file is in finnish.
 Sorry!